LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Templates/_Templates.md

 The big idea is single source code template substitutes a type parameter for a given type throughout the template statements.
 This type parameter functions much like a function parameter in that a supplied type values is substituted everywhere the type parameter is specified throughout the statements.

-When the templated code is invoke with a type value the compiler generates new template instance, an implementation of the statements that use the source code as a template and the type specified as template instantiation.

 Template instantiation is the process of creating a class or a function from a template.
+When the templated code is invoke with a type value the compiler generates a new template instance.
+A template instance is a discrete implementation of the template statements that replaces the type parameter with the supplied type value using the template statement source code as a template.

 Somewhat confusingly, you can also refer to “a template instantiation” as the result of the template instantiation process.
 Template instantiations are also called concrete classes and concrete types.

 The template feature allows us to write a single code segment for: a set of related functions, called a function template or parameterized operations.